 Consultations and discussions with all stakeholders are to take place over the summer on the issue of teacher evaluations, a proposal rejected by the unions at the end of May.

-Reports on Wednesday said the House education committee would be returning the bill passed at the end of last month by the cabinet and that further discussions would be held over the next two months.
+The delay was sanctioned by the House education committee on Wednesday with MPs agreeing that further discussions would be held over the next two months.

-During a new meeting of the education committee, Education Minister Athena Michaelidou presented the ministry’s proposal, analysing the changes proposed in relation to the existing-outdated evaluation plan.
+During the meeting, Education Minister Athena Michaelidou presented the ministry’s proposal, analysing the changes proposed in relation to the existing-outdated evaluation plan.

-She warned MPs about the €60 million penalty that Cyprus risked if the new teacher evaluation system is not voted on by next October.
+She warned MPs about the €60 million penalty that Cyprus risked if the new teacher evaluation system is not voted on by next October as the changes were part of the island’s EU-approved Recovery and Resilience facility though which funding would come.

 At the end of May, the government announced sweeping reform of the teacher evaluation system, marking the most significant change to public education in decades.